 I’m Sìleas Kym Lambert and I am your socially awkward personal trainer.
 Seriously, I am probably the opposite of what many think of fitness professionals, I am not particularly outgoing and certainly not bouncy.
 But I also know I am not alone in preferring a bit more low-key social energy and that some folks just don’t feel comfortable with a super extroverted trainer.
 I am passionate about fitness as a path to having fun and feeling better.
 I am possibly the trainer you are looking for if you:

 - Would rather exercise in the privacy of your home, either alone or with a friend or three, rather than at a gym or club.

-- Are looking for a body positive exercise experience that is nurturing.
+- Are looking for a body positive exercise experience that is based on finding out movements you enjoy.

 My background is simply that I was a scrawny kid with bad lungs and chronic health issues, who never did well in school PE let alone go into sports.
 I was outdoorsy, loved hiking and running around the woods, riding my horse, but hated gym class where I just felt like a weak klutz.
 I dreamed of being stronger, but never could climb that rope or swing around on those bars and felt shamed for it.
 In my teens it dawned on me that I was weak because gym never trained me to be stronger.
 That I might not be as strong as others naturally, but I could improve on what I had.

 My early years in fitness were trial and error, with a lot of error.
 At first, mostly learning from women’s magazines, my first weights were those 3.3 lb Princess Smart Belles by DP, back in the ’70s when real female muscle was even less acceptable than now (the first women’s contest was in Ohio in 1977).
 In my later teens, I did meet my first really muscular woman, but she was a farrier and farmer who claimed she never worked out, but I was in awe.